dev-chenxing/dotfiles/README.md

 ![etc_environment](/screenshots/etc_environment.png)

 `Win + D` to launch Rofi and run the _Fcitx 5 Configuration_.
-Click on the `Run Fcitx 5` button.

-On the right panel, search input method `Pinyin` and double click on it to set it as Current Input Method.
+On the right panel, search for input method `Pinyin` , double click on it to set it as Current Input Method.

-Then go to the `Global Options` section, remove the `Enumerate Input Method Group Forward/Backward` keybinds and change the `Trigger Input Method` keybind to `Super+Space`.
+Then go to the `Global Options` section, remove the `Enumerate Input Method Group Forward/Backward` keybinds and change the `Trigger Input Method` keybind from `Control+Space` to `Super+Space`.

 Apply the changes and go back to the `Input Method` section.
 Select `Pinyin` and click on the `Configure` button.